fuzhaoyuan/steamshots-organizer/README.md

 ## Organize screenshots taken in Steam

 ### Guide:
 Copy the .exe file in the 'dist' folder to the same directory where screenshots are saved and execute.
+Requires Internet connection.

 ### Effect:
 In this directory, screenshots will be organized into newly created folders that match their game names.